protectai/llm-guard/docs/input_scanners/code.md

 ## How it works

-Utilizing the prowess of
+Utilizing [huggingface/CodeBERTa-language-id](https://huggingface.co/huggingface/CodeBERTa-language-id) model, the scanner can identify code snippets within prompts across various programming languages.
-the [huggingface/CodeBERTa-language-id](https://huggingface.co/huggingface/CodeBERTa-language-id) model, the scanner can adeptly identify code snippets within prompts across various programming languages.
-Developers can configure the scanner to either whitelist or blacklist specific languages, thus retaining full control over which types of code can appear in user queries.
+Developers can configure the scanner to either allow or ban specific languages, thus retaining full control over which types of code can appear in user queries.

 The scanner is currently limited to extracting and detecting code snippets from Markdown in the following languages:
 - Go